wcgordon1/TustinRecruiting/src/content/jobs/tr-systems-administrator-los-angeles-syst-n6jyp0.md

 ---
 position: Systems Administrator
 description: >-
-  ## Position Overview

-  We are seeking a dedicated and skilled Systems Administrator to join our dynamic on-site team in Los Angeles, CA. As part of a leading MarTech company specializing in marketing platforms, analytics, and automation tools, you will be integral in ensuring our systems operate seamlessly.
-This role offers the opportunity to be at the forefront of technology in a vibrant and fast-paced industry, contributing to impactful solutions in a city renowned for its tech innovation.
+  Position Overview We are seeking a dedicated and skilled Systems Administrator to join our dynamic onsite team in Los Angeles, CA. As part of a leading MarTech company specializing in marketing platforms, analytics, and automation tools, you will be integral in ensuring our systems operate seamlessly.
+This role offers the opportunity to be at the forefront of technology in a vibrant and fastpaced industry, contributing to impactful solutions in a city renowned for its tech innovation.
+Key Responsibilities As a Systems Administrator, you will be expected to manage and support our IT...

-  ## Key Responsibilities

-  As a Systems Administrator, you will be expected to manage and support our IT...
 location: 'Los Angeles, CA'
 team: Software
 schedule: Standard Business Hours